 Restore an app from an existing backup

-On the Settings blade of your app in the Azure Portal, click Backups to display the Backups blade.
+On the Settings page of your app in the Azure portal, click Backups to display the Backups page.
 Then click Restore.

-In the Restore blade, first select the backup source.
+In the Restore page, first select the backup source.

 The App backup option shows you all the existing backups of the current app, and you can easily select one.
 The Storage option lets you select any backup ZIP file from any existing Azure Storage account and container in your subscription.
 If you're trying to restore a backup of another app, use the Storage option.